Is Your Child A Candidate For Myopia Management?

 What is Myopia Management?

 Myopia management is an evidence-based program that can halt or slow the progression of myopia in children.
-While there is not yet a way to reverse the effects of myopia, there are still ways we can prevent the condition from worsening.
-Each myopia management treatment has varying benefits and levels of efficacy; Myopia Management Specialist, Dr. Kerry Holt can help you decide which method is suitable for your child depending on their age and maturity.
+Each myopia management treatment has varying benefits and levels of efficacy; Myopia Management Specialist, Dr. Kerry Holt can help you decide which method is most suitable for your child depending on their age and myopia level.

 Is Myopia Management Right for My Child?